UBC-CS/cpsc330-2024s/docs/asking_for_help.md

       - Include the entire error traceback, or at the very least the part showing the line number and error message.
 - If you post a question and then figure out the answer yourself, please do not delete the question. **It's still useful.
 Ideally, you'd post the answer to your own question for others to benefit.**
 - When using equations, write them in LaTeX syntax and surround them with two dollar-signs.
 For example `$$2^x$$` will render nicely in Piazza.

-## Grading-related questions
-- For questions about your grade, please contact Michelle, CPSC 330 Course Coordinator at cpsc330-admin@cs.ubc.ca and she will review and connect you with the TA responsible for your grade.
-Clearly mention the name of the assignment, your name and student number, and explain your concern.